openshift/pipelines-tutorial/install-operator.md

 ![OpenShift Pipelines Operator](images/operator-install-1.png)

-Leave the default values in order to install the operator in the `pipelines` project, and click on **Subscribe** in order to subscribe to the installation and update channels.
+Click on **Subscribe** in order to subscribe to the installation and update channels.

 ![OpenShift Pipelines Operator](images/operator-install-2.png)